pikaimandal/nilanetwork/README.md

-#This repository of the https://nila.network website!
+#The repository of the https://nila.network website!
 Nila Network is a blockchain-based company that aimsto provide multiple crypto solutions with both DeFi &CeFi projects.
 NILA is the native token of the NilaNetwork.